canonical/ubuntu-cloud-docs/aws/aws-how-to/find-ubuntu-images.rst

 Note that listings on the AWS Marketplace will always show the `OwnerId` as Amazon (e.g. `679593333241`).
 In these cases, users can verify the Amazon ID and look for `aws-marketplace/ubuntu` in the `ImageLocation` field.

-Images in the AWS marketplace
+Images in the AWS Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 AWS Marketplace is a digital catalogue with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on AWS.